Fitretech-Security/dylight/README.md

 > You MUST include all '/' in the `DYLIB_PATH` variable, including the leading. (e.g., `/api/download/libPdfManger.dylib`)

 ## Makefile
-The Makefile includes targets for building the release version, debug version, and a test dylib:
+The Makefile includes targets for building the release version, debug version, dylib version,  and a test dylib:

 To build the project, run the following commands: